erizov/Professor/semester_4/lecture_14_security_patterns/authentication/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems
 6. Understand security implications and best practices

 ### Short Description

-The process of verifying the identity of a user, device, or system attempting to access resources.
-Solves problems like access control, security, and user management.
+The process of verifying the identity of a user, device, or structure attempting to access resources.
+Addresses access control, security, and user management.
 Example: Logging into email by providing username and password to prove identity.
-Works by comparing provided credentials against stored credentials, issuing session tokens upon successful verification.
+Operates by comparing provided credentials against stored credentials, issuing session tokens upon successful verification.

 **Key Characteristics:**
 - **Time Complexity**: Varies